MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ## Create the conversation

 Once you have the user/channel information, you'll need to create the conversation if it doesn't already exist (or you don't know the `conversationId`).
-You should only create the conversation once; make sure you store the `conversationId` value or `conversationReference` object to use in the future.
+You must only create the conversation once; make sure you store the `conversationId` value or `conversationReference` object to use in the future.

 ## Get the conversation ID

-Once the conversation has been created, you will use either the `conversationReference` object or the `conversationId` and the `tenantId` to send the message.
-You can get this Id by either creating the conversation, or storing it from any Activity sent to you from that context.
+Once the conversation has been created, you must use either the `conversationReference` object or the `conversationId` and the `tenantId` to send the message.
+You can get this ID by either creating the conversation, or storing it from any Activity sent to you from that context.
 Make certain that you store this Id.

 ## Send the message

 Now that you have the right address information, you can send your message.
 If you're using the SDK, you'll do so using the `continueConversation` method, and the `conversationId` and `tenantId` to make a direct API call.
-You'll need to set the `conversationParameters` correctly to successfully send your message - see the [examples](#examples) below or use one of the samples listed in the [references](#references) section.
+You must set the `conversationParameters` correctly to successfully send your message.
+See the [examples](#examples) section or use one of the samples listed in the [references](#references) section.

 ## Best practices for proactive messaging

 Sending proactive messages to users can be a very effective way to communicate with your users.
-However, from their perspective this message can appear completely unprompted and, in the case of welcome messages, it will be the first time they've interacted with your app.
+However, from their perspective, this message can appear completely unprompted, and in the case of welcome messages, it is the first time they have interacted with your app.
 As such, it is very important to use this functionality sparingly (don't spam your users) and to provide enough information to let users understand why they are being messaged.

 ### Welcome messages

-When using proactive messaging to send a welcome message to a user you must keep in mind that, for most people receiving the message, there will be no context for why they are receiving it.
-This is also the first time they will have interacted with your app; it is your opportunity to create a good first impression.
-The best welcome messages will include:
+When using proactive messaging to send a welcome message to a user you must keep in mind that, for most people receiving the message, there is no context for why they are receiving it.
+This is also the first time they have interacted with your app.
+It is your opportunity to create a good first impression.
+The best welcome messages must include:

-* **Why a user is receiving the message.** It should be very clear to the user why they are receiving the message.
+* **Why a user is receiving the message.** It must be very clear to the user why they are receiving the message.
 If your bot was installed in a channel and you sent a welcome message to all users, let them know what channel it was installed in and potentially who installed it.
 * **What do you offer.** What can they do with your app?
 What value can you bring to them?
 * **What should they do next.** Invite them to try out a command, or interact with your app in some way.

 Remember, poor welcome messages can lead to users blocking your bot.
-You should spend plenty of time crafting your welcome messages, and iterate on them if they are not having the desired effect.
+Spend plenty of time crafting your welcome messages, and iterate on them if they are not having the desired effect.

 ### Notification messages

 When using proactive messaging to send notifications you need to make sure your users have a clear path to take common actions based on your notification and a clear understanding of why the notification occurred.
-Good notification messages will generally include:
+Good notification messages generally include:

 * **What happened.** A clear indication of what happened to cause the notification.
-* **What was the result.** It should be clear what item/thing was updated to cause the notification.
+* **What was the result.** It must be clear what item or thing was updated to cause the notification.
 * **Who/what triggered it.** Who or what took action that caused the notification to be sent.
 * **What can users do in response.** Make it easy for your users to take actions based on your notifications.
 * **How can users opt-out.** You need to provide a path for users to opt-out of additional notifications.